bedag/goblackhole/README.md

 ![GoPher](./media/gopher.png "GoPher")

-Goblackhole downloads periodicaly a remote file and propagts these ips to a remote bgp peer.
+Goblackhole downloads periodicaly a remote file and propagates these ips to a remote bgp peer.

 It can be used to implement [rfc7999](https://datatracker.ietf.org/doc/html/rfc7999).